EmbeddedOS/x86-64-OperatingSystem/README.md

-# x86_64_OS
+# x86-64 Operating System

-Simple Operating system based on x86-64 architecture.
+An Operating System based on x86-64 architecture.

 ## Run the OS